 - Provide additional funding for professional development on the effective use of technology to ensure educators are able to effectively use the latest technology for educating their students.

 - Collect and analyze broadband connectivity data to paint a clearer picture of where additional support for broadband connectivity is necessary.
+This includes providing funding for federal mapping initiatives.

 - Incentivize private broadband carriers to expand connectivity to areas that lack reliable internet access.
 Alternatively, provide additional supports for local governments to provide improved connectivity to low connectivity areas.